CommandFusion/DemoUserInterfaces/AutoUpdate/readme.markdown

 We recommend either using your own web server to store the project, or a service like DropBox.
 Always use project archives (zip files) when storing on services like dropbox to ensure asset files for your GUI will be loaded correctly.

+## Demo

+You can load the below URL into your iViewer GUI File URL setting to see this demo in action on your mobile device:
+`cmdf.us/autoupdater`